Understanding the term “Sparring” at our Academy.

 - Turn-based combat: this type is based on a timed alternation of attack and defense.
 It aims at training the brain to learn increasingly difficult block-attack patterns.

-- Combat simulation: this type is introduced after a Student has completed his/her first year of training.
+- Combat simulation: this type is introduced only after a Student has completed his/her first year of training.
 Combat simulation can only take place between Master and Student, or between two Students who have been enrolled in the Academy for at least one year.
-In Combat simulation, sparring will display the typical characteristics of a real fight, provided that the rules set below are followed:
+In Combat simulation, sparring will display the typical characteristics of a real full-contact match, provided that the rules set below are understood and followed:

 FREQUENTLY ASKED QUESTIONS